jackwillis/rhyme-tags/README.md

 # rhyme-tags

+[![GitHub tag](https://img.shields.io/github/tag/jackwillis/rhyme-tags.svg?style=flat-square)]()

 rhyme-tags is a web-based rhyme visualization tool.

-[![GitHub tag](https://img.shields.io/github/tag/jackwillis/rhyme-tags.svg?style=flat-square)]()

 ## Usage

-rhyme-tags uses a small tag-based markup language to represent poems with rhyme data.
+rhyme-tags uses a custom poem markup language.

-Here is an excerpt of "Fat Cats / Bigga Fish" by The Coup marked up using this language:
+Here is an excerpt of "Fat Cats, Bigga Fish" by The Coup, marked up for rhyme-tags:

     It's almost 10 o'clock, see, I got a ball of lint for { property: }
     So I slip my beanie on { sloppily: property }